guardian/commercial/docs/spacefinder/readme.md

 - [Spacefinder rules](#spacefinder-rules)
 - [Style and layout of dynamic ads](#style-and-layout-of-dynamic-ads)

-Ideally Spacefinder hits the sweet spot between high ad ratio for us and a peerless reading experience for _Guardian_ website visitors.
+Ideally Spacefinder hits the sweet spot between high ad ratio for us and a peerless reading experience for the Guardian website visitors.

 ---